connorlockman/connorlockman.github.io/_pages/blogs.md

 comments: true
 ---

-This is page contains my writing about data science.
-I look to translate difficult data science concepts and communicate what is happening in a fashion that enables everyone to understand.
+This page contains a selection of my data science projects.
+I seek to produce analysis, visualization, prediction, and writing that enables key insights which allow people to make more informed decisions.

 {% for post in site.posts %}
   {% include archive-single.html %}